Joshisubhash/verilogproblems/day-7/all_results.md

 ### algorithm used

-this is the algorithm used in the code
+this is the algorithm used in the code <br>
 Stage 1:  A-B  |  C-D  <br>
 Stage 2:  A-C  |  B-D <br>
 Stage 3:  B-C